rishuinfinity/WallpaperOverlay/README.md

 This extension has following features:

 - You can create an overlay with your ideas preety easily
 - I recommend to copy any overlay file from /src/resources or from Public Overlay collection.
 Then edit it in any svg editor like inkscape.
 - If you want to have the option to change one color, you can set the changeable color to #0000ff.
 This color in the whole svg gets replaced while applying overlay.
-- Note: Some features of svg are not supported by Cairosvg library used
-  - Some features like blur, mesh gradient, etc are not supported by cairosvg.
-But there is still one trick.
-  - After using features like blur, export your blurred element as png and then import it back into the svg file.
-The png version would be rendered correctly.
+- You can even create a transparent png to use as an overlay.

 ## Getting Started